elhamng/Data-Science/README.md

 <img src ="https://user-images.githubusercontent.com/64529936/127662601-4ebbf79a-6041-4670-a6c2-d0583e91c56f.png" width = "400" height = "250" />

  ## Hypothesis test

+ Hypothesis tests use sample data answer questions like the following:

+Is the population mean greater than or less than a particular value?
+Are the means of two or more populations different from each other?

  1- Formulate a hypothesis, 2- find the right test, 3- execute the test, 4-make dicision

  null hypothesis: it is the statement we are trying to reject. the null hypothesis is always the accepted fact.